 - Keep your software up to date: Installing software updates is essential to protecting your devices.
-Hackers tend to use exploits are written for known patched vulnerabilities.
+Attackers tend to use exploits written for known patched vulnerabilities.
 Consider turning on automatic updates for your operating system and programs, and reboot/restart programs as necessary to make sure you're running the latest and greatest.

 - Control access to your machine You should know and trust anyone who has access to your machine, especially admin access.
 Related to this, don't give your account's access to someone else, and especially don't leave your machine unattended and logged in!
-You are giving free reign to any passerby to be you until you come back.
+You are giving free reign to any passer-by to be you until you come back.